opscaled/app/README.md

-# app
+# REST Microservice
-example app to demo a cd pipeline
+example app to demo a microservice deployment